YOUR CHILD'S SUCCESS IN SCHOOL.

-Permission will be granted only by you for discussions with members of your child's school-based team, independent clinicians, or others.
+A signed confidentiality agreement will be provided at the start and permission granted only by you would involve discussions with members of your child's school-based team, independent clinicians, or others.

-Documents may only be submitted if a Document Review process is requested and conducted.
+Documents may only be submitted if a Document Review is requested.

 I look forward to speaking with you.